 We finally had our first cool front (YAY) and fall is just around the corner.
 Now that the weather is cooling down, it’s time for Fall Festival Season here in New Orleans.
-Check this list and mark your calendars for all the fun fall fairs and festivals in New Orleans.
+Check this list and mark your calendars for all these fun events in New Orleans.

 Fall Fairs and Festivals In New Orleans